SeisBlue/SeisBlue/README.md

 - [training.py](scripts/tensorflow/training.py)
   - Train the model with the pre-trained weight.
 - [prediction.py](scripts/tensorflow/prediction.py)
-  - Prediction the probability of the picks and write into the dataset.
+  - Predict the probability of the picks and write into the dataset.

 Model: